-- CUL-1.
+CUL-1.
 To emphasize the importance of cultural resources and the purpose and necessity of protecting them, prior to construction, all construction personnel will be instructed on the protection and avoidance of cultural resources, including state and federal laws regarding cultural resources.
-This will include a review of the locations of ESAs and what is being protected at each location. - CUL-2.
-Mitigation Measures VIS-2 and VIS-5 will be done in accordance with The Secretary of the Interior's Standards for the Treatment of Historic Properties, where possible. - CUL-3.
-Caltrans is continuing to consult with the SHPO regarding the effect's findings and resolutions of these effects and will continue to consult with stakeholders to develop mitigation measures for impacted historic properties, pursuant to Stipulation XI of the 2014 Section 106 PA and 36 CFR Part 800.6.
-The mitigation measures will be included in an MOA, which will be executed in consultation with the SHPO and other stakeholders.
+This will include a review of the locations of environmentally sensitive areas (ESAs) and what is being protected at each location.
+Caltrans will establish Environmentally Sensitive Areas (ESA)s for the preservation in place of; 1500-1504 Barroilhet, Burlingame, 770 N. El Camino Real (St. Joseph's Church), San Mateo, and 525 N. El Camino Real (Royal Pines Apartments), San Mateo.